ssgryps/aldryn-events/README.rst

 **Deprecated**

-This project is no longer supported.
+This project is no longer supported by Divio.
+But main code is supported by `SoftFormance <https://softformance.com/>`_ for supporting future releases.

 Divio will undertake no further development or maintenance of this project.
 If you are interested in  taking responsibility for this project as its maintainer, please contact us via www.divio.com.

 ############################